Becoming a Regulated Entity

 The Isle of Man Financial Services Authority ('the Authority') is responsible, under the Financial Services Act 2008, for the licensing, regulation and supervision of persons undertaking regulated activities, i.e. deposit-taking, investment business, services to collective investment schemes, fiduciary (corporate & trust) services, money transmission services and e-money services, in or from the Isle of Man.

 If you are carrying on a regulated activity, as a business, in or from the Isle of Man, you will need to be licensed by the Authority.
-Please see the Regulated Activities Order 2011 (as amended 2013 and 2016) for details of what constitutes regulated activities and any applicable exclusions and also the Financial Services (Exemptions) Regulations 2011 for specified exemptions from the requirement to hold a licence.
+Please see the Regulated Activities Order 2011 (as amended 2018) for details of what constitutes regulated activities and any applicable exclusions and also the Financial Services (Exemptions) Regulations 2011 (as amended 2018) for specified exemptions from the requirement to hold a licence.

 If you are NOT carrying on the activities by way of business, for example if it is voluntary work for a charity, friends or family, then you may not need a licence.
 If you are in any doubt as to whether an activity is a regulated activity or whether it is being done by way of business, please contact us or seek legal advice.